Do you know what this is?

 They might not be ready to buy yet, but if they sign-up for your email list, then they are likely considering it.

-If you can stay in contact with prospects during the consideration phase, then you’ll have a far better chance of converting those people.
+If you can stay in contact with prospects during the consideration phase, then you have a far better chance of converting those people.

 A newsletter does that with finesse.

-Different entrepreneurs and business people are using newsletters to stay in constant contact with their prospects.
+Different entrepreneurs and business people use newsletters to stay in constant contact with their prospects.